pannaf/valkyrie/README.md

 To get the final list of exercises that V could use in workout planning, I took a few additional Human-in-the-loop steps:

 1. Collaborated with ChatGPT to fill out an initial pass at annotating each of the ~1400 exercises with the following attributes: `Exercise Name,Exercise Type,Target Muscle Groups,Movement Pattern,Exercise Difficulty/Intensity,Equipment Required,Exercise Form and Technique,Exercise Modifications and Variations,Safety Considerations,Primary Goals,Exercise Dynamics,Exercise Sequence,Exercise Focus,Agonist Muscles,Synergist Muscles,Antagonist Muscles,Stabilizer Muscles`
-2. Collaborated with a NASM-certified exercise domain expert to correct any mistakes from ChatGPT's initial attributes.
+2. Scanned through the ChatGPT annotations to correct any obvious mistakes.

 The attributes provide the sufficient context needed for V to select appropriate exercises for a user, based on their fitness level and preferences.